Petty Theft in San Diego

 - Lack of Criminal Intent; you did not intend to permanently deprive the owner of their property.

-If you or a loved on is charged with petty theft, especially if you are facing the threat of having to a felony conviction, the best thing you could do is find a skilled criminal defense attorney.
-You should particularly try to find a local criminal defense attorney who knows the local San Diego judicial system.
+If you or a loved on is charged with petty theft or embezzlement, especially if you are facing the threat of having to a felony conviction, the best thing you could do is find a skilled criminal defense attorney.
+You should particularly try to find a local criminal lawyer who knows the local San Diego judicial system.
 Local criminal defense attorneys know how local judges and local prosecutors work, and can use that knowledge to better represent you.
 While this may sound easy to handle on your own, the reality is that litigation is quite complicated.
 To make sure you get the best legal scenario possible, you should talk to a skilled criminal defense attorney.
 Call the Monder Law Group today for more information.